My new collector passion seems to be about new challenger bank accounts 🙂

 I received the card with some extra swag in one week, really impressively fast.
 It takes my traditional bank longer to replace my expired card 🙂

 There is a simple envelope that contains the card, a beautiful white card, several referral codes (one is available above) and two Monese stickers.

-As the other challenger banks it looks like the took a lot of care on the design of the card.
-Again as I already mentioned in the other reviews I cannot understand why the big expensive old banks have ugly as hell plastic cards.
+As the other challenger banks, it looks like they took a lot of care on the design of the card.
+Again, as I already mentioned in the other reviews, I cannot understand why the big expensive old banks have ugly as hell plastic cards.

 There are several distinct features to the card: